peterhinch/micropython-touch/SETUP.md

 ```python
 >>> import gui.demos.simple
 ```
-When the buttons are pressed, output should appear at the REPL.
+This should show two `Button` widgets labelled "Yes" and "No".
+When they are touched, output should appear at the REPL.

 # 3. Deployment